Advanced Usage

 fx can recognize the .fxrc.js

-file, either in the current directory or home directory.
+file, either in the current directory, home directory, or XDG config directory.

 Here's how you can define custom functions: